rmenafra/pipe-runner/README.md

 pipe-runner -s Snakefile -d output_dir -c run_config.yaml -cl cluster_settings.yaml

 Modify the run_config.yaml and cluster_settings.yaml according to the location of your data and run parameters.
+The CYP2D6_locus_config.yaml is an example of locus definition file indicated in the run_config.yaml and should be changed according to the gene of interest.
 ```

 ## Outputs